 On April 7 Gov. Sununu announced the creation of the Governor's Office for Emergency Relief and Recovery (GOFERR).
 That office and its director will oversee the use of federal funding from the CARES Act.
 According to the governor, the office will manage "the accounting, auditing, legal, and IT requirements" for the investments.
 An advisory board of legislative leaders will have "a voice in investment activities."

-On May 15 Gov. Sununu announced $595 million in new spending from federal CARES Act money, including:
+On May 15, following input from the GOFERR legislative advisory board, Gov. Sununu announced $595 million in new spending from federal CARES Act money, including:

 - $50 million more for health care, with $30 million specifically for long-term care providers

 - $15 million for farms, the NH Food Bank, and the food supply

 - $15 million for the university and community college systems